sageserpent-open/modest-proposal/README.md

    being moved inwards, and that keeps the heating profile in the reactor more evenly balanced, as well as burning the fuel down more efficiently.
 2. On the third shuffle, a fuel rod is removed from the reactor and sent for reprocessing in batches.
-The new fuel rods that arise from this reprocessing contain more core fuel, because each time reprocessing is done, it picks up U02 from the previous cycle's blanket.
+The new fuel rods that arise from this reprocessing contain more core fuel, because each time reprocessing is done, it picks up U02 and PuO2 from the previous cycle's blanket.
 3. There are three lots of reprocessing done during the full round of shuffling - in the final one, the UO2+PuO2 blend is *not* used to make new core fuel, rather it becomes replacement fuel for the existing reactor fleet.